King's Oak Academy: Location and admissions

 The school is located just within the unitary authority of South Gloucestershire, which borders Bristol.
 It is situated at the roundabout of the A420 and the A4174 (Bristol ring road), between Warmley Hill and Warmley.

 It is a mixed comprehensive school providing education for 950 students As of May 2021, predominantly from a catchment area of around 3 mi.

 History

 Grammar school

 The school was founded in 1921 as Kingswood Grammar School (KGS), a co-educational grammar school administered by the Gloucestershire Education Committee.

 On 15 October 1946, 13-year-old Robert Hayes of Kingswood died at Cossham Memorial Hospital after being injured at the school when playing with blank cartridges he had found at an ammunition dump.
 His right hand was blown off and he had other injuries to his body.

 In the 1960s the school had around 850 boys and girls, with 250 in the sixth form.

 Comprehensive school

 By 1970 it had been converted into a comprehensive school and was renamed Kingsfield School.
 The school was rebuilt after burning to the ground in 1976.

 Academy

-Kingsfield School was officially rebranded as King's Oak Academy in September 2011.
+Kingsfield School was rebranded as King's Oak Academy in September 2011.
 Its motto is "Work hard, be kind".

-Blue jumpers and red ties (formerly brown and blue) are worn, with coloured stripes according to house colour: Olympus (yellow stripes); Orpheus (blue stripes); Pegasus (red stripes); and Hercules (green stripes).